 However, for parents with adult children with substance use disorders, the challenges can be more severe.
 As parents, it can be tempting to offer support to your child unconditionally.
-However, in cases where addiction has become severe, kind of support can often backfire.
-You must know how to stop enabling your grown child from substance abuse.
+However, in cases where addiction has become severe, this kind of support can often backfire.

 It can be difficult to distinguish the fine line between loving behavior and dangerous enabling behaviors.
 Making a clear distinction between the two and setting boundaries, however, is essential to your child’s health and safety.